knpuniversity/drupal-under-the-hood/knpu/debugging.md

 sudo chmod 755 sites/default
 ```

-The `settings.local.php` actiates several things that are good for debugging, like
+The `settings.local.php` file activates several things that are good for debugging, like
 a `verbose` error level.
 It also loads a `development.services.yml` file that we're
 going to talk about soon.
-But jsut having `settings.local.php` isn't enough!
+But just having `settings.local.php` isn't enough!
 Open
 `settings.php`.
 At the bottom, uncomment out the lines so that this file is loaded.

 Of course, we need to rebuild our cache and the Drupal Console in all its wisdom